EndoMapper dataset of complete calibrated endoscopy procedures: Methods

-While light propagates, its radiance decreases as a function of the distance travelled $d$, following an inverse-square law.
-Then a bidirectional reflectance distribution function (BRDF) $f_r(\boldsymbol{\omega}_i, \boldsymbol{\omega}_r)$ defines how light is reflected from the surface to the camera.
+where a bidirectional reflectance distribution function (BRDF) $f_r(\boldsymbol{\omega}_i, \boldsymbol{\omega}_r)$ defines how light is reflected from the surface to the camera.
 The projection of the light beam on the geometry introduces a cosine term of the angle $\theta$ between the incoming light ray $\boldsymbol{\omega}_i$ and the surface normal.
 Finally, the endoscope applies an automatic gain $g_t$, that can vary at every $t$-th time instant, and a gamma curve ($\gamma = 2.2$) to improve the perceived dynamic range of the image.

-In the endoscope, the distances between the light sources and the camera are small and mostly symmetrical.
-During calibration we assume that these sources can be modelled as a single light located at the camera optical centre.
-Both the light spread function and the camera vignetting are jointly estimated assuming radial symmetry, following an off-axis cosine fall-off:

-where the off-axis angle $\alpha$ is the angle between the projection ray and the camera forward, and $k$ is a parameter of the model.

-The parameters of the model are estimated by optimising a photometric loss on the white areas of the Vicalib pattern.
-The results of the calibration (Fig.~\ref{im:calib_photo}) provide a 2D weighting of the photometric effects caused by the vignetting and the light spread function.
-This can be used to compensate those effects and recover the real radiance on the scene.
+The parameters of this model are estimated by optimising a photometric loss on the white areas of the Vicalib pattern (Figure~\ref{im:calib_staff}).
+The results of the calibration provide a 2D weighting of the photometric effects caused by the vignetting and the light spread function, that can be used to compensate them (Figure~\ref{im:calib_photo}).